auth0/webtask-require/README.md

-# webtask
+# webtask-require

+Use `webtask-require` to call your webtasks from the browser or native apps.
 Run node.js code without a backend.

 Create a webtask